trinitylake-io/trinitylake/docs/format/namespace.md

 # Namespace

-A namespace is a container in a LakeHouse to organize different objects.
+A namespace is a container in a Lakehouse to organize different objects.

 ## Object Definition Schema